SAP Articles

 - WMS and mobile manufacturing apps

-Core capabilities are built-in, not bolted-on — that's part of what makes it efficient.
+Core capabilities are integrated, not bolted on.
+That is part of what makes it efficient.

 Strengths & Limitations Strengths: